LChilvers05/PoP-CW1/README.txt

 From this point, any commands will only be sent to the DoDClient to play the game.
 To return to the chat room, send command QUIT while playing.

-(See the Dungeon of Doom section for how to play the game)

 Clients can type EXIT or just close the console window to disconnect from the server.

 Code